 - Alliterative Name: Elmer Elevator.

-- Added Alliterative Appeal: The little group of monkeys on Wild Island are named Rosie, Rhoda, Rachel, Ruthie, Ruby, and Roberta.
+- Alliterative Family: Presuming that they're a family, the little group of monkeys on Wild Island: Rosie, Rhoda, Rachel, Ruthie, Ruby, and Roberta.

 - Embarrassing First Name: The dragon does not like his first name Boris.